stiles/dance-moms-transcripts/README.md

 This writes `sxx_index_enriched.csv` next to each season index and a concatenated `episodes_index_enriched.csv` with columns like `title`, `original_air_date`, `overall_episode`, `season_title`.

+## Collected so far:
+- Seasons 1, 2

 ## Analysis possibilities
 With full‑season transcripts, the exploration can include:
 - Entity frequency – count mentions of each dancer, mom or instructor by name